-You may need some space for growing a cold hardy banana tree though, as most specimens attain heights of 12 to 18 feet (3.5 to 5.5 m.).

-Hardy Banana Tree Growing

-3 | Love the look of lush tropical foliage?
+Love the look of lush tropical foliage?
 There is a plant that can help transform your garden landscape into a bit of the Hawaiian tropics, even if your winters tend to be less than balmy.
-The genus Musa are cold hardy banana plants that grow well and over winter up to USDA plant hardiness zone 4.
+The genus Musa are cold-hardy banana plants that grow well and overwinter up to USDA plant hardiness zone 4.
 You may need some space for growing a cold hardy banana tree though, as most specimens attain heights of 12 to 18 feet (3.5 to 5.5 m.).

 Hardy Banana Tree Growing